pearselab/tyrell/README.md

 Downloading the NASA data requires you to (1) register for an earthdata account following the instructions here (https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+For+an+EarthData+Login+Profile), then (2) link GES DISC data to your account following the instructions here (2) https://disc.gsfc.nasa.gov/earthdata-login.
 Finally, add your username and password to `config.yml` (assuming you have made one following the instructions in the paragraph above).

 We're using the Climate Data Operators program to quickly take daily means from the large CDS files.
-Download it here (https://code.mpimet.mpg.de/projects/cdo/files) and follow instructions given to install.
+Either install using install-tyrell.sh script, or download it here (https://code.mpimet.mpg.de/projects/cdo/files) and follow instructions given to install.
 Hints for linux install: (1) download and extract the tarball, (2) navigate to the directory and hit ./configure, (3) do "make", then "make install" to fully install it on your system.
 Now you can run cdo commands from the terminal.

 ## Usage

 Open a terminal window and type `rake`.
 Wait a while (several gigabytes of data are downloaded and processed).
 Note that `timestamp.yml` is updated every time new files are downloaded, time-stamping everything with when it was accessed.

 To delete processed files, run `rake clean`.
 To delete all downloaded files, run `rake clobber`.
 Folders and the `timestamp.yml` file are not affected by these commands.
 To update your downloaded data (e.g., with the latest infection counts) run `rake update_data`.
 Note that these folders will be created by this script, and have been added to the `.gitignore` to remind you not to share data, but rather processing code.

+To reproduce the first covid-environment analysis and compile the manuscript (working title: "Measuring the impact of environment on SARS-CoV-2 transmission to inform seasonal forecasting"), run `rake ms1_env`.

 ## Contributing